EnterpriseDB/hdfs_fdw/README.md

 Before submitting a bugfix or new feature, please read the [contributing guidlines][7].

 ##Support
-This project will be modified to maintain compatibility with new PostgreSQL releases.
+This project will be modified to maintain compatibility with new PostgreSQL and EDB Postgres Advanced Server releases.

-As with many open source projects, you may be able to obtain support via the public mailing list (hdfs_fdw @ enterprisedb.com).
 If you require commercial support, please contact the EnterpriseDB sales team, or check whether your existing PostgreSQL support provider can also support hdfs_fdw.

 ###License
-Copyright (c) 2011 - 2014, EnterpriseDB Corporation
+Copyright (c) 2011 - 2016, EnterpriseDB Corporation

 Permission to use, copy, modify, and distribute this software and its documentation for any purpose, without fee, and without a written agreement is